Last Updated on November 15, 2018

 Lag screw fixation of an oblique or spiral fracture requires neutralization by a plate if sufficient stability is to be achieved to allow immediate rehabilitation without external protection.

 Lagging as a means of fixing bone is a very powerful technique and great forces of compression can be generated.
-It is essential to position interfragmentary screw accurately so that the forces they generate are evenly distributed across fractures, otherwise, distortion of reduction can occur
+It is essential to position interfragmentary screws accurately so that the forces they generate are evenly distributed across fractures, otherwise, distortion of reduction can occur